nwchemgit/nwchem-wiki/Excited-State-Calculations.md

 ### PRINT -- the verbosity

-This keyword changes the level of output verbosity.
+The `PRINT` keyword changes the level of output verbosity.
 One may also request some particular items in the table below.